3rd Party Claim Lawsuits with a L&I Workers Comp Injury

 If Medicare has made payments in your injury case – beware.
 They may have a legitimate interest in some of your settlement money.
 They want to be paid back the money they have paid for your treatment.

-• Worker is injured on the job by someone or something not his/her employer or co-employee.
+• 1.
+The worker is injured on the job by someone or something, not his/her employer or co-employee.

-• The worker files an L&I claim within one year of the injury, or within two years of manifestation of the occupational disease
+• 2.
+The worker files an L&I claim within one year of the injury or two years of the manifestation of the occupational disease.

-• The worker and his lawyer file a third party claim.
-Filing the third party claim tolls the statute of limitations and commences the lawsuit.
+• 3.
+The worker and his lawyer file a third-party claim before the statute of limitations runs.
+Filing the third-party claim tolls the statute of limitations and commences the lawsuit.
 Get a good lawyer to help with this.

-• Third Party Election Form from L&I should be completed and filed.
-The third party election form is a formal notice given by you to L&I on the subject of whether or not you believe you have a third party claim.
-Even though L&I is asking, as a practical matter you don’t have any choice whether you have a third party claim.
+• 4.
+Third Party Election Form from L&I should be completed and filed.
+The third-party election form is a formal notice you give to L&I on whether you believe you have a third-party claim.
+Even though L&I is asking, as a practical matter, you don’t have any choice whether you have a third-party claim.
 The facts decide that.
-For more information and a link to the form see Third Party Election Form.
-The third party election form also serves to designate who will be in charge of the third party claim, you or L&I.
+For more information and a link, see Third Party Election Form.
+The third-party election form also designates who will be in charge of the third-party claim, you or L&I.

 • Option A puts you in charge of your claim and its future.
-Option A is usually the smart choice
+Option A is usually the wise choice.

 • Option B gives up your right to take legal action.
-L&I takes over your third party claim.
-Not usually the good choice
+L&I takes over your third-party claim.
+Not usually a good choice

-• You win both claims and work out L&I’s subrogation and Medicare’s interest.
+• 5.
+You win both claims and determine L&I’s subrogation and Medicare’s interest.

 Third-Party Claim Value

-• To figure out the value of a Third-Party claim use the interactive worksheet formula.
-If your numbers aren’t set yet you can make estimates.
-You can also request the L&I Third-Party section to do the calculation for you.
-You can also contact us to discuss claim value.
+• To calculate the value of a Third-Party claim, use the interactive worksheet formula.
+If your numbers aren’t set yet, you can make estimates.
+You can also request the L&I Third-Party section to calculate for you.
+You can also contact a lawyer to discuss claim value.
+This initial case consultation is free.

 • Fault is an important concept.